Picasso’s said it well:

 Maybe the curiosity killed a cat, but a reasonable amount of it sure won’t you.

-What’s more, it’s good to have a dose of curiosity and use it in whatever matter you’re into.
+What’s more, it’s good to have a dose of curiosity and use it for whatever matter you’re into.

 Expand the horizons.